yeyee2901/grpc-study/README.md

 ├── app
 │   ├── service                                 # Register gRPC services here
 │   │   └── service.go
+│   ├── interceptors                            # Interceptors are defined here, but are registered in main when initiating the server
+│   │   └── interceptors.go                     # this is equivalent to middlewares in HTTP
+│   ├── datasource                              # datasource, for now it's only postgre database │   │   └── datasource.go
 │   └── book                                    # book services stubs & logics are implemented here
 │       └── book.go
 ├── client                                      # for demonstration purposes